 Hohner Pokerwork D/G Melodeon-Used.

-A delightful well used Hohner Pokerwork D/G Melodeon.
-Fully serviced in my own workshop this instrument comes with a full one year warranty, leather strap and a gig bag for transporting it around.
+A delightful Hohner Pokerwork D/G Melodeon-Used .
+Fully serviced in my own workshop this instrument comes with a full one year warranty and leather strap.

 The Hohner Pokerwork D/G Melodeon is the workhorse instrument of English Morris, and is a classic not to be missed.